saxamaphone69/curabitr/TO-DO.md

 #curabitr
 ##To-Do List:

+* well since new html/css is out, i guess i should at least just update this style, right?

+***

 * quick reply (wait for redesign)
 * /f/, /rs/ and other sub-domains
 * implication styling (still not happy with this)